Tineke Brunfaut supervises 7 postgraduate research students. Some of the students have produced research profiles, these are listed below:

 Student research profiles

 My main research interests are language testing, and reading and listening in a foreign language (in particular in an academic context).
 I am currently working on research using eye tracking to look into reading task completion processes and research on diagnosing second and foreign language proficiency.
-Recently completed work includes a project on standard setting.
-Recent work investigated the relationships between text characteristics of task input, knowledge of response options, L2 proficiency, working memory capacity and task difficulty in L2 listening assessment (see Revesz and Brunfaut, 2013; Brunfaut and Revesz, 2014).
+Recently completed work includes a project on standard setting and research on the relationships between text characteristics of task input, knowledge of response options, L2 proficiency, working memory capacity and task difficulty in L2 listening assessment (see Revesz and Brunfaut, 2013; Brunfaut and Revesz, 2014).
 Past research dealt with the impact of linguistic, metacognitive and affective factors on students' academic reading proficiency in L1 and FL.
 Previous work also includes language test development and research in developing countries.

 I am especially interested in supervising PhD students in the areas of language testing (in particular, testing reading, testing listening, and testing for academic purposes) and reading research (in particular, reading in a foreign language and academic reading).
 My present and former PhD students' topics relate to testing reading (item difficulty and processing, test specifications, washback), integrated tasks (reading-to-write, listening-to-write, listening-to-speak), Language in Use tasks, and academic listening needs.

-Alderson, J.C., Brunfaut, T. and Harding, L. (in press).
+Alderson, J.C., Brunfaut, T., & Harding, L. (2014).
 Towards a theory of diagnosis in second and foreign language assessment: Insights from professional practice across diverse fields.
 Applied Linguistics. doi: 10.1093/applin/amt046

-Revesz, A. and Brunfaut, T. (2013).
+Revesz, A., & Brunfaut, T. (2013).
 Text characteristics of task input and difficulty in second language listening comprehension.
 Studies in Second Language Acquisition 35(1), 31-65.

 Some of my recent presentations include:

-Alderson, J.C., Brunfaut, T. and Harding, L. (2013).
+Alderson, J.C., Brunfaut, T., & Harding, L. (2013).
 Towards a theory of diagnosis in second language assessment: Lessons learnt from diagnosis in other professions.
 Symposium presentation at the Language Testing Research Colloquium (LTRC), Seoul (South Korea).

-McCray, G., Brunfaut, T. and Alderson, J.C.
+McCray, G., Brunfaut, T., & Alderson, J.C.
 (2012).
 Combining eye-tracking with post test interview data to examine gap-fill items: triangulation of tribulation, European Association for Language Testing and Assessment conference (EALTA), Innsbruck (Austria).

-McCray, G., Alderson, J.C. and Brunfaut, T. (2012).
+McCray, G., Alderson, J.C., & Brunfaut, T. (2012).
 Multilevel IRT in the Explanation of Cross-national and Cross-linguistic DIF in Reading Comprehension 2009.
 American Educational Research Association conference (AERA), Vancouver (Canada).

-I am the co-ordinator of the Department's MA in Language Testing (by Distance) and I often teach on the following modules:
+I am the Director of the Department's MA in Language Testing (by Distance) and I often teach the following modules:

 On the undergraduate programme, I contribute to: